Bob Barr: Role in Clinton impeachment

 Barr is best known for his role as one of the House managers during President Bill Clinton's impeachment trial.

 In the spring of 1997, Republican, Bob Barr wrote House Committee on the Judiciary chairman Henry Hyde, encouraging him to open an impeachment inquiry.
 Hyde responded that such an action would be premature.

 In November 1997, Barr first introduced a resolution directing the House Judiciary Committee to begin an impeachment inquiry against Clinton, with this resolution coming months before the Monica Lewinsky scandal came to light.
 This resolution, introduced in November 1997 did not specify any charges or allegations.
 Foremost among the concerns Barr cited at the time was apparent obstruction of Justice Department investigations into Clinton campaign fundraising from foreign sources, chiefly the People's Republic of China.
 Barr argued that Clinton had been "systematically operating outside the bounds" of the law.
 He accused Clinton of "systematic abuse of office", alleging campaign finance law violations and obstruction of congressional investigations.
 Eighteen other Republican members of the House of Representatives joined Barr in signing on to the resolution as co-sponsors.
 These members were Roscoe Bartlett, Helen Chenoweth, Barbara Cubin, John Doolittle, Lindsey Graham, Duncan L. Hunter, Sam Johnson, Jack Kingston, Jack Metcalf, John Mica, Ron Paul, Dana Rohrabacher, Pete Sessions, Chris Smith, Mark Souder, Linda Smith, Bob Stump, and Todd Tiahrt.

 After the Lewinsky scandal broke, Barr was the first lawmaker in either chamber to call for Clinton's resignation.
 After the Clinton–Lewinsky scandal came to light, Barr ramped up his efforts to push for Clinton's impeachment, appearing regularly on television, as well as even publishing a scholarly article in the Texas Law Review on the subject.

 During debate on the 1998 impeachment resolution on the House floor, Barr argued that Clinton's attempt to interfere with Lewinsky's testimony in the Paula Jones case endangered the Constitution.
 In doing so, Barr said, Clinton violated what Barr called a "fundamental right" of any American citizen – "the unshakable right each one of us has to walk into a courtroom and demand the righting of a wrong."

 In 1999, during Clinton's impeachment trial, Hustler publisher Larry Flynt offered money to anyone who could provide evidence about prominent Republicans who had engaged in an extramarital affair.
 According to the American Journalism Review, investigators for Flynt said that Barr was "guilty of king-size hypocrisy."
-Flynt subsequently paid a sum of money to Barr's second wife, Gail Barr, after she had sworn an affidavit.
+Flynt subsequently paid a sum of money to Barr's second wife, Gail Barr, after she had sworn an affidavit stating Barr had not dissuaded her from having an abortion, and Barr drove her to the abortion clinic for the procedure.
 Investigators reported that Bob Barr then "invoked a legal privilege from his 1985 divorce proceeding so he could refuse to answer questions on whether he'd cheated on his second wife with the woman who is now his third" (Jerilyn).